Trusted WordPress tutorials, when you need them most.

 If you’re looking to sell digital downloads like eBooks, music, software, and more, then you can use the Easy Digital Downloads plugin.

-That being said, let’s take a look at how to easily moderate new user registrations in WordPress and simply approve or deny sign-ups on your website.
+With this in mind, here’s a quick look at how to easily moderate new user registrations in WordPress and simply approve or deny sign-ups on your website:

 Method 1.
 Moderate User Registrations in WordPress with Custom Registration Form